 * :Approximated due to missing data as a result of the Empire Fire

+A random forest model fit to the measured soil moisture was able to predict the data with an RMSE of 3.6 and a Pearson correlation coefficient of 0.98.
+We tested the model’s ability to extrapolate beyond training data: on average, when the model was trained on only 70% of the measured locations, it was able to predict soil moisture at the remaining 30% of locations with an RMSE of 10 and a correlation of 0.82.
 The relationship between soil moisture and site properties was similar for ICB and SCB, but not identical.
 In both watersheds, current vegetation type was the most important predictor of soil moisture (Figure C1).
 The random forest model trained on ICB measurements fit the measured SCB soil moisture measurements with a correlation coefficient of 0.73 (0.82 for site means), whereas the model fit to SCB data was able to predict them with a correlation of 0.98 (Figures C4, C5).